Aligning Perception, Reasoning, Modeling and Interaction: A Survey on Physical AI: Physical Perception: From Sensory Data to Physical Understanding

 \subsection{Object Recognition}

-The most fundamental aspect of visual physical perception is the ability to identify objects and determine their spatial relationships within a given scene.
-In the past decade, the development of convolutional neural networks (CNNs) has made it possible to solve target detection and object classification problems.
-GPT-4V~\cite{GPT4V} serves as a milestone that demonstrates robust zero-shot object detection and localization capabilities of MLLMs across diverse visual contexts.
+\textbf{Methods.} The most fundamental aspect of visual physical perception is the ability to identify objects and determine their spatial relationships within a given scene.
+In the past decade, the development of convolutional neural networks (CNNs) has made it possible to solve target detection and object classification problems. \webref[GPT-4V system card]{GPT-4V}{https://openai.com/index/gpt-4v-system-card/}{Apr.
+13, 2026} serves as a milestone that demonstrates robust zero-shot object detection and localization capabilities of MLLMs across diverse visual contexts.
 Other open-sourced models have also revealed that the introduction of high-quality labeled data can help agents recognize objects at multiple levels of granularity, from basic categories (e.g., "vehicle," "animal") to fine-grained classifications (e.g., "Maserati," "golden retriever")~\cite{ he2018maskrcnn,liu2024groundingdinomarryingdino,xu2025qwen3omnitechnicalreport}.
 For more complex scene-level recognition tasks, MLLMs should integrate individual object detections into a coherent understanding of the environment.
-This involves recognizing scene categories (indoor/outdoor, kitchen/bedroom), understanding typical object arrangements, and identifying anomalous configurations~\cite{Song_2024,varghese2025viewinvariantpixelwiseanomalydetection,zhang2024cognition,Ji_2024}.
-Recent evaluations~\cite{MME,Roboflow100-VL,EagleVision,ROD-MLLM} have shown that MLLMs have achieved competitive performance on object-level detection capabilities, which lays the foundation for subsequent physical property perception works.
+This involves recognizing scene categories (indoor/outdoor, kitchen/bedroom), understanding typical object arrangements, and identifying anomalous configurations~\cite{Song_2024,varghese2025viewinvariantpixelwiseanomalydetection,zhang2024cognition,Ji_2024}. \del{Recent evaluations}\del{~\cite{MME,Roboflow100-VL,EagleVision,ROD-MLLM}}\del{ have shown that MLLMs have achieved competitive performance on object-level detection capabilities, which lays the foundation for subsequent physical property perception works.}

+\textbf{Evaluation Landscape.} Existing benchmarks for physical perception range from generic recognition to physically grounded evaluation.
+While classic benchmarks such as ImageNet~\cite{Imagenet} and COCO~\cite{coco} mainly assess category recognition and detection, they do not explicitly test pose estimation or physically abnormal states.
+BOP~\cite{BOP} provides a more relevant setting for 6D object localization, where the top method in the 2020 challenge achieves 69.8 AR, indicating that pose-aware recognition is feasible but still sensitive to viewpoint and occlusion.
+For anomaly perception, Phys-AD~\cite{Phys-AD} contains 6,359 videos across 22 categories and 47 anomaly types; strong unsupervised baselines achieve only around 52\% AUROC on average, highlighting the difficulty of recognizing physical anomalies beyond appearance cues~\cite{Phys-AD}.